MrAyush21/first-Demo/README.md

 # first-Demo
-Starting android studio and also git
+Starting android studio and also git.
 Author -Ayush Yadav